Quick Connect, Weekly Education Newsletter

 Join us for a professional development session aimed at aligning local math assessments with statewide standards, utilizing resources from the Minnesota Department of Education (MDE).
 Educators will engage in exploring best practices for curriculum alignment, analyzing assessment blueprints, and utilizing Minnesota Comprehensive Assessment (MCA) data to enhance instructional planning and student outcomes.
 While team registration is encouraged, individuals are welcome to participate as well.

-Join Dr. Andrew Nelson and Nikki Bettcher Erickson in this webinar as they share strategies for supporting autistic youth through the transition from high school to adulthood.
+Join Dr. Andrew Nelson and Dr. Nikki Bettcher Erickson in this webinar as they share strategies for supporting autistic youth through the transition from high school to adulthood.
 Gain valuable insights on accessing support services, fostering self-advocacy, and navigating education and care systems during this pivotal life stage.